What is a 404 error? – SEO FAQs Simply Answered

 So, you should email the site’s owner and let him/her know that there is a 404 error on the page.

 This is a great way of building relationships.
-You help a site owner out and you can be sure that sometime in the future the favor will be returned.
+You help a site owner out, and sometime in the future, they might return the favor.

 Who knows, maybe you will even get a backlink.

-If your own website has a 404 error page – there are few things that could have caused this and several ways how you can fix it.
+If your own website has a 404 error page, there are a few things that could have caused this, and several ways to approach it

 1. Quick Redirects